In many ways, podcasting is one of the best ways to reach a tech savvy audience. An audience that simply does not see traditional banner ads.

 - You would be in good company.
 Boagworld has had a huge range of sponsors over the years from young start-ups like Teacup Analytics to industry names such as Opera and Adobe.
 But it has also been a part of the phenomenal growth of apps like Buffer, Freshbooks and Invision.

 As I said above, a broad cross-section of digital professionals listens to the show including (but not limited to) designers, developers, project managers, marketers, copywriters, entrepreneurs, and team leads.

 We have listeners who work at all kinds of levels within a huge variety of organisations.
 The audience tends to be younger (under 34) but well over a third are older than that.
 People who have progressed in their career and often have significant corporate spending power.

-Regarding numbers, tracking podcast subscriptions is notoriously hard.
-But an average episode will be downloaded 3600 times in its first week and over 9000 times in total.
+Regarding numbers, tracking podcast subscriptions are notoriously hard.
+But an average episode will be downloaded 1800 times in its first week and over 5000 times in total.
 Numbers that, although small compared to other channels, produce a healthy conversion rate.

 How much does it cost?

 Because we have found that conversion rates increase the more often users hear about a sponsor, we have introduced scaled pricing to make sponsoring multiple episodes more cost-effective.